 But at the wrong time, it can ruin sleep.
 Laptops, phones, and TVs are big sources, but not the only.

 Some junk light may appear a warmer (yellowish) hue, but it’s really highly concentrated blue light.
 Too much exposure does a number on your body:

 - Weakens your eyes so you’ll need glasses sooner

 Junk light drains your brainpower.

 Screens and bad lights both flicker on and off at rates of around 20,000 times per second.
-You don’t perceive it thanks to behind-the-scenes work.
+You don’t perceive.
 Your brain expends huge amounts of power to filter out this rapid flickering.

 Flicker is a stressor.

 Your skin contains photoreceptors, sensory cells that react to the presence of light.